n1kdo/KPA500-remote/README.md

-# Raspberry Pi Pico W IOT Thing for Elecraft KPA500 Amplifier
+# Raspberry Pi Pico W Web Remote for Elecraft KPA500 Amplifier and KAT500 autotuner

-I wanted to Internet-enable my KPA500 amplifier and KAT500 auto-tuner
+I wanted to Internet-enable my KPA500 amplifier and KAT500 auto-tuner.
+This project provides a Web Client for both the KPA500 and KAT500.
+In addition, it also works as a server for the KPA-500 Remote and KAT-500 Remote software from Elecraft.

 This runs on the [Pico-W-Dual-Serial](https://github.com/n1kdo/pico-w-dual-serial) board.